Don-Plaza: History

 In 1974, the author of the project L.Pushkova, the chief architect V.I.
 Simonovich and the head of UNR-112 Y.Y.
 Kostenko were awarded the State Prizes of the RSFSR.
-For the first year of work of "Intourist" 37 thousand foreigners from 60 countries of the world were hosted.
-The main streams of tourists came from Czechoslovakia, the GDR, France, Bulgaria and Finland.
-11 thousand of them arrived by cars, 8 thousand - on cruise ships, 4 thousand - by airplanes, 2 thousand - by trains "Drushba".
-By the 1990s, thanks to Intourist and Rostov-on-Don, about half a million foreigners met.

 As a result of the privatization of state property in 1992, JSC "Intourist in the city of Rostov-on-Don" was established on the basis of the hotel complex.
 The overall economic decline in the country has had a negative impact on tourism activity.
 The flow of foreign guests has decreased significantly, and the hotel complex has increasingly deteriorated.
 The idea of reforming Intourist into an office building was becoming more and more relevant.
 The emerging economic stabilization in the region has determined the reorientation of the hotel to business tourists.
 In 2004, Intourist experienced reconstruction, as a result of which conference halls and a business center appeared in the hotel.
 In 2007, the hotel, named Don-Plaza, received the official certificate of Rostourism for the assignment of the category "4 stars".

 Description

 The hotel building is a high-rise sixteen-story building made of reinforced concrete, lined with aluminum, plastic, acoustic tiles.
-The construction of a metal frame with mounted panels lined with sheets of anodized aluminum of golden color corresponds to the strictness and geometricity of the building plan.

-Towering above the center of the city, hotel organizes a spatial environment in the area of Bolshaya Sadovaya Street and Kirovsky Square.
-The latter is organically connected with the hotel complex.

 The Don theme can be traced in the interior design of the hotel.
 The decoration of rooms and halls is made using expensive materials and products such as wood, marble, aluminum, tapestries, decorative grilles, carpet floors, coffered ceilings.
 The rooms were furnished with Finnish furniture and decorated with original lamps.
 The interior design was attended by sculptors Y. Aleksandrov, I. Kazansky and artists Andronov and Egorshin.
 Due to the high level of subterranean waters resulting from leaks from the sewer network and the Rostov reservoir, the foundation of the building is periodically flooded.